 What the KKS system imposes upon the microeconomy, populated by autonomous agents, is perhaps far more valuable.
-Structure in an economic system is at the most general level, ossified agency, the product of past decision made by pre-existing agents some which survive to the present.
+Structure in an economic system is, at the most general level, ossified agency, the product of past decisions made by pre-existing agents (some of whom survive to the present).
 These evolving structures may be viewed as macrofoundations, constraints imposed on agents by the structure itself, that impinge on the further evolution of the system.
 A simple example of a macro constraint is the notion of a "public signal" itself.
-The overall macroeconomy provides a data stream of information that constraint the behavior of individual agents, both firms and financial agents.
-Workers are themselves constrained by their identity in the KKS, and cannot choose to become firms or financial agents.
-Indeed, they are so "macroeconstrained" that they have little other choice and therefore can be left out of the modeling effort.
+The overall macroeconomy provides a data stream of information that not only enters into individual decision making but also, by virtue of its very boundedness, constrains the behavior of individual agents, both firms and financial agents.
+Workers, meanwhile, are constrained by their class identity in the KKS, and cannot choose to become firms or financial agents.
+Indeed, they are so "macroeconstrained" that they have few choices to make and can therefore be left out of the modeling effort.